Like pizza? Like content analytics data?

-Linear (also known as “equal weighting”) gives equal credit to every page viewed in the converting session, including the page where conversion occurred.
+Linear (also known as “equal weighting”) gives equal credit to every page viewed within 30 days of the conversion, including the page where conversion occurred.
 This allows you to see all pages that contributed to a conversion within that session.

-Pages Before Conversion gives credit to every page except the page where conversion occurred.
+Pages Before Conversion gives credit to every page viewed within 30 days of conversion except the page where conversion occurred.
 This allows you to see what pages were visited on the path to conversion.

 We believe each of these attribution models offers a valuable perspective.
 No one attribution model is “right” for any given business.
 For instance, we learned that Parse.ly’s pricing page is a major influencing factor in users converting, even though it doesn’t convert many users immediately.